 Once the season calms down, my hubby has promised to give me a crash course on the jigsaw so I can design my own giant lawn eggs.
 Stay tuned for a “first day of woodworking” post!

 For a beautiful, low-cost option for egg decor, check out my decoupage egg tutorial.

 I don’t have the space to store dinnerware for every occasion, but if I did…

 Spring Decorating Ideas Beyond Easter

 Are you past the Easter decorating window?
-You can still hop into spring decor with floral arrangements, wreaths and botanical prints.
+You can still hop into spring decor with floral arrangements, kitchen decor, wreaths and botanical prints.

 This little room at Picket Fences feels like my happy place.
 I love the hydrangeas, vines and topiaries interspersed throughout.
 The owners don’t pay me to give them a shout out.
 I just admire their talent, especially in floral design.

 Throughout the spring and summer, I usually keep my own floral arrangement front and center in our dining room.
 The pitchers and vases make for an interesting arrangement.

 Recently, I wrote a post detailing my spring wreath makeover.
-Friends, if you have a wreath that’s looking a bit tired, don’t throw it out.
+Friends, if you have a wreath that’s looking a bit tired, don’t throw it out!
 Just consider updating it with new flowers.
 To make it last for years, follow these tips on how to get the best looking spring wreath for a front door.

 To me, spring is like a little invitation to honor and cherish nature.
 Botanical prints have always caught my eye for that reason.
 I bought the prints below from BelleMaisonArt on Etsy and framed them myself.
 The first set turned out so well, I’m in the process of framing my second order from the shop.

 Which spring decorating ideas mean the most to you?
 Leave a comment below to share your thoughts.